chukwuma1976/eclectic_music/README.md

 This application focuses on allowing the user to express their musical tastes by adding different artists, albums, and songs to their personal database.

-There are five main parts to this application.
+There are several parts to this application.

 1. Login Page